milena912/milena912/README.md

 Will get 200 response with json result.
 This api will return json result with pagination  (max 100 rows per page).

+###ERRORS

-If you run api with  organization name thaht not exist will get error
+If you run api with  organization name that not exist will get error

 ```bash
 "There is no results with $oganization organization name"